Rutabaga (cabbage turnips) are winter season root vegetables in the cruciferae family. Their sweet, peppery flavor is reminiscent of sweet radishes.

 Rutabaga carries relatively more amounts of some of the B-complex group of vitamins than turnips such as folates, thiamin, riboflavin, pyridoxine, pantothenic acid, and thiamin.

 |Vitamin C||25 mg||42%|

-Unlike turnips which often sold with top greens, rutabaga always found their top trimmed.
-Select firm, round, medium sized roots.
-Avoid those featuring cracks, split, soft, bruised tubers.
-Also, pass up large, overmatured roots since they carry excess fiber content, and therefore, woody and unappetizing.
+Select firm, round, medium-sized roots.
+Avoid those featuring cracks, split, soft, and bruised tubers.
+Also, ignore large, overmatured roots, since they carry excess fiber content, and therefore, woody and unappetizing.

 Rutabaga exhibits a very good shelf life.
-They can be stored in piles at 35 degrees F for up to 6 months.
-At home, they can be stored in a vegetable box for up to 10 days, and inside the fridge for 3 weeks, unwashed, in a plastic bag.
+They can be stacked at 35 degrees F for up to 6 months.
+At home, they can be stored in a vegetable box for up to 10 days and inside the fridge for 3 weeks unwashed in a plastic bag.

 Rutabagas are popular by the name swedish turnips in the United States.
-To prepare, just wash them in cold water, peel using a vegetable peeler to remove wax coatings, sand and grit.
+To prepare, just wash them in cold water, and peel using a vegetable peeler to remove wax coatings, sand, and grit.